sujinnyan/Create-App-Furniture-Market/README.md

 <h1 align="center">#Next Steps</h1>
-<p align="center">In the future, this app will develop into a better online furniture market.
+<p align="center">This app will develop into a better online furniture market.
 It will be a space where customers write and upload articles about the furniture they want to sell themselves and sell them.</p>

 <h1 align="center">#Author</h1>